nickmeldrum/nickmeldrumdotcom/README.md

 ### Next steps:

- * create a create or update stack script for ci
  * get the newly updated lambda version linked to the cloudfront distribution
  * export cloudfront env var in travis yml via script
    * check correct cloudfront is invalidated